laytext-labs/.github/README.md

 #### A bootable system
 A bootable OS made for writing.
 Made for schools that want to enable students to type on tests without the risk of cheating.
 Will support printing and admin/guest permission managing.

+### Disclaimer:
+**All information on this page may change and/or be expanded upon as development continues.**